rphibbert/oci-landing-zone-operating-entities/workload-extensions/ebs/2_ebscm/bastion_access.md

 ::1             localhost
 ```

 Create a Bastion Server in the Security Compartment and target the VCN and Subnet containing the EBSCM Application Server.
-In the example below we are connecting to the Production enviroment internal application server.
+In the example below we are connecting to the Production environment internal application server.

 <img src="../content/BastionEBS_server.png" width="600" height="value">